Wisconsin GOP election bills draw bipartisan opposition

-MADISON, Wis. — The Wisconsin Senate plans to approve bills Wednesday making it more difficult to vote absentee in the state, measures that have drawn bipartisan opposition and are almost certain to be vetoed by Democratic Gov. Tony Evers.
+MADISON, Wis. — The Wisconsin Senate plans to approve bills Wednesday making it more difficult to vote absentee and creating new penalties for violating election law, measures that have drawn bipartisan opposition and are almost certain to be vetoed by Democratic Gov. Tony Evers.

 The proposals are among more than a dozen election-related changes that Republicans are pushing this year after former President Donald Trump's narrow defeat in the battleground state.
 They are part of a national push by Republicans to change election laws after President Joe Biden's win.
 Evers is expected to present his opposition to the Republican push to make it more difficult to vote as a central part of his 2022 election campaign, since his veto stands in the way of them getting enacted.

-In an unusual twist, the measures up Wednesday are opposed by Sen. Kathy Bernier, the Republican chairwoman of the Senate Elections Commission, who sided with Democrats in voting against them in committee.
+In an unusual twist, three of the six bills up Wednesday are opposed by Sen. Kathy Bernier, the Republican chairwoman of the Senate Elections Commission, who sided with Democrats in voting against them in committee.
 Bernier has said the Senate shouldn’t be voting on these election law changes until an election audit has been completed.
 Democrats have blasted the bills as furthering the “big lie” that Trump actually won in November.

 Republicans, who hold a 21-12 majority in the Senate, still have more than enough votes without Bernier's support to pass them, which would send the bills to the Assembly.